amadgi/postgres_server/README.md

 1. Deploy poller script to a remote server

-After you cloned the repository, in the root directory of this repository, in the `poller.py`, change the URL with the host of where your APIs are running.
+After you cloned the repository, in the root directory of this repository, in the `poller.py`, update the `URL=` with the host address of where your API server is running.

-Use `scp -i [path to your ssh key] poller.py [remote server user name]@[remote server ip address]:/home/[remote server user name]` command to copy the `poller.py` file to your remote server.
+Then use  the command `scp -i [path to your ssh key] poller.py [remote server user name]@[remote server ip address]:/home/[remote server user name]` to copy the `poller.py` file to your remote server.

 2. Run poller script